-10. Add the cornfloer a bit at a time and stir in with a heatproof spatula or wooden spoon.
+10. Add the cornflour a litle at a time and stir in with a heatproof spatula or wooden spoon.

 11. Swap the spatula/spoon for a whisk and add the milk to the butter and cornflour and mix well You need to ensure that all the butter/cornflour is combined together.

-12. Bring the milk to the boil over medium heat, stirring all the time so it does not stick.
-Simmer for one minute
+12. Bring the milk gently to the boil over medium heat, stirring all the time so it does not stick.
+Simmer for 1 minute

 13. Pour the soup from the blender back into the saucepan and add the milk and the cream and mix together.